BioHealth Sciences (BHS)

 This course is repeatable for 16 credits.

-General properties of cellular microbes and viruses, microbial biochemistry and genetics, pathogenesis and disease, immunity, and microbial infections.
-Lecture and lab emphasis is on medical microbiology, infectious diseases, and public health.
-Not intended for biological sciences majors.
-Lec/lab.
+Introduces general properties of cellular microbes and viruses, microbial biochemistry and genetics, pathogenesis and disease, immunity, and microbial infections.
+Emphasizes medical microbiology, infectious diseases, and public health.
 CROSSLISTED as BHS 255/MB 255.

 Equivalent to: MB 255